- Foaming cleansers create a light, frothy lather when combined with water to lift away debris, dead skin cells and sebum from skin

 Is a Foaming Facial Cleanser Right for You?

-Acne is a common skin condition characterized by inflamed pimples, blackheads and whiteheads.
-It occurs when your pores become clogged with a combination of oil, bacteria and dead skin cells and other debris, resulting in the formation of noninflammatory lesions such as blackheads and whiteheads.
+Acne is a common skin condition characterized by pores that have become clogged with a combination of sebum, dead skin cells and other debris, resulting in the formation of noninflammatory lesions such as blackheads and whiteheads.

 How to Use a Foaming Facial Cleanser

-- Thoroughly clean hands to avoid transferring bacteria to your face.
+- Wash your hands to avoid transferring any bacteria or debris to your face

 - Apply 1–2 pumps of foaming cleanser to your fingertips